zaiisao/Documentation/en/Interactive Broadcast/join_live_android.md

 ### Set the channel profile as Live Broadcast
 After initializing RtcEngine, call the `setChannelProfile` method to set the channel profile.
 RtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
-Each channel includes two roles: Host and Audience.
-The host\(broadcaster\) sends and receives audio and video streams while the audience can only receive the audio and video streams.
+Each channel includes two roles:

+- The host\(broadcaster\) sends and receives audio and video streams
+- The audience receives the audio and video streams.

 > -   Call the `setChannelProfile` method before joining a channel.
-> -   One engine can be specified one profile only.
+> -   One engine uses one profile only.
 If you want to switch to another profile, destroy the current RtcEngine using the `destroy` method and create a new RtcEngine before calling the `setChannelProfile` method to set the new channel profile.

 ```
 mRtcEngine.setChannelProfile(Constants.CHANNEL_PROFILE_LIVE_BROADCASTING);